Organizational and Community Development Facilitator

 Learn more about the Volunteer experience in Georgia: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-Couples in a domestic partnership are asked to present themselves as a married couple to their host community due to local cultural expectations.
+Peace Corps Georgia can accommodate couples that serve together in the same or different sector.
+Due to cultural expectations, couples in a domestic partnership are highly encouraged to present themselves as a married couple to their host community due to local cultural expectations.

-Couples are placed in one host family/house for the duration of pre-service training, as well as after swear-in, at their permanent site.
+Couples are placed together in one host family's home for the duration of Pre-Service Training.
+After swearing-in as Volunteers, couples will also be placed together at their permanent site.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.